developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutMxCameraManager/index.md

 ---
 title:  Administer Use of Camera using Camera Manager
 ---
-# Administer Use of Camera using Camera Manager

 ## Overview

 This guide will walk you through creating an EMDK For Android application that will use some new Mx features introduced in EMDK for Android API to perform device configurations.
 Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
-So this tutorial will focus on managing use of all cameras on your Symbol devices using [Camera Manager](../guide/profiles/camera) feature of Mx.
+So this tutorial will focus on managing use of all cameras on your Symbol devices using [Camera Manager](/emdk-for-android/3-1/guide/profiles/camera) feature of Mx.
 Basically, it will let you control whether or not to allow use of Front-Camera, Rear-Camera or both.

-We will now create a tutorial to disable the use of all cameras and then enable them back on your Symbol Android device using Mx [Camera Manager](../guide/profiles/camera) feature.
+We will now create a tutorial to disable the use of all cameras and then enable them back on your Symbol Android device using Mx [Camera Manager](/emdk-for-android/3-1/guide/profiles/camera) feature.

 ###Prerequisites